Isacia

 Isacia conceptionis, the Cabinza grunt, is a species of grunt native to the Pacific Coast of South America and Nicaragua.
 It can be found at depths of 0 to 50 m in areas with rocky or sandy substrates.
 This species grows to 60 cm in TL, with a maximum known weight of 1.83 kg.
 It is important to local commercial fisheries.
-I. conceptionis is the only known member of its genus.
+I. conceptionis is the only valid member of its genus.